RedGrey Team

 RedGrey Team is a rally team based in Kurna, Estonia, established in 2020 by former rally driver Markko Märtin and the 2019 World Rally Champion, Ott Tänak.
-The team replaced an older team established in December 2005, MM-Motorsport, following Tänak's investment in Märtin's company that forms the team.
+The team replaced an older team established in December 2005, MM-Motorsport, following Tänak's investment in Märtin's company that formed the team.
 The team rarely enters motorsport competition itself, principally offering rally cars for rent and associated operational services to customers, such as Hyundai Motorsport.

 History

 MM-Motorsport

 RedGrey's origins began in 2005 as MM-Motorsport, the competition entry and trading name used by Märtin's company, Triple-M. This team won consecutive Estonian Group N championships between 2006 and 2010.
 In 2011, Ott Tänak finished second in the Super 2000 World Rally Championship in cooperation with MM-Motorsport.

 Between 2015 and 2019, MM-Motorsport operated Ford Fiesta R5 cars entered into the WRC by Tommi Mäkinen Racing and driven by Takamoto Katsuta on behalf of Toyota Gazoo Racing.

-MM-Motorsport was replaced with RedGrey Team in 2020.
+MM-Motorsport changed its name to RedGrey Team in 2020.
+In April 2023, it was announced that Märtin had sold his stake in the business and would no longer work in partnership with Tänak, or in the motorsport industry.